-Please introduce yourself: what’s your name, where are you from, what do you do?
+Please introduce yourself: What is your name, where are you from, what do you do?

 Adam Friedberg, born in Milwaukee Wisconsin, NYC based since 1988, professional photographer since 1991.

 What is your relationship with photography?
-How did you get into it & and what keeps you interested/ motivated?
+How did you get into it and what keeps you interested or motivated?

 I started in 1991 as an assistant to a top fashion photographer in NYC, shot my own first commercial and editorial jobs in 1992 (still life and fashion), and have been working professionally since then with a wide variety of international clients including Wallpaper, Dwell, The New York Times Magazine and The Wall Street Journal Magazine (mostly architecture, interiors, and portraits)

 I was asked to help Joel Sternfeld on some projects and he became a mentor to me for a while, giving me advice and portfolio critiques from a very different perspective to the commercial editorial world I knew.

-What are you currently working on, and — if there is — what is your next project/ journey?
+What are you currently working on, and — if there is — what is your next project or journey?

-The last fifteen years or so have seen an enormous increase in the development and construction of new buildings in New York City, especially in downtown Manhattan’s East Village, Alphabet City, Lower East Side, and Bowery neighborhoods.
+«The last fifteen years or so have seen an enormous increase in the development and construction of new buildings in New York City, especially in downtown Manhattan’s East Village, Alphabet City, Lower East Side, and Bowery neighborhoods.
 Previously, buildings greater than six stories were less common between the Financial District and midtown.
 Today, it seems, tall buildings are sprouting everywhere, with little regard for existing fabric.